sequenceiq/docker-ambari/README.md

 This projects aim is to help you to get started with Ambari.

+> Please note that this project is not officially supported by Hortonworks and may not be suitable for production use.
+It can be used to experiment with Hadoop on Docker but for a complete and supported solution please check out [Cloudbreak](https://github.com/sequenceiq/cloudbreak).

 ## Install Docker

 Follow the description at the docker getting started page for your appropriate OS: ([Linux](http://docs.docker.com/linux/started/), [Mac](http://docs.docker.com/mac/started/), [Windows](http://docs.docker.com/windows/started/))